amlacommerce/znode-docs/docs/sdk-vs-full-source/README.md

 # SDK vs. Full Source Development

-Znode is distributed in two formats, an SDK format, and a full source code format.
+Znode is distributed in two formats, an [SDK](https://github.com/amlacommerce/znode)* format, and a [Source Code](https://github.com/amlacommerce/znode-source)* format.
 This page describes the differences between the two formats to help a Znode developer decide which format is right for their use case.

+*\*Note that the links on this page may show 404 not found, as the SDK and Source Code repositorites require Amla's permission to access.*

 ## Reason for Availability of Two Formats